Can burglars jam my home security system?

 Go with a wired system

-Essentially, any home security system that uses wireless technology has the potential to be jammed.
-One solution is to go with a hard-wired security system that doesn’t use Wi-Fi or radio signals to communicate.
+Nearly all wireless home security systems are susceptible to "jamming," whereby a burglar uses radio frequencies to disable your security system.
+One solution is to go with a hard-wired security system that doesn't rely on Wi-Fi or radio signals to communicate.

 Just know that if you decide to go with a wired system, you’ll likely need to handle the installation, which can be complicated, on your own.
 You can find wired home security systems available through online retailers and your local big box home improvement store (most of the major professionally installed and DIY security systems use wireless technology).